A New Approach to Challenging Targets

 Advisors

-• Ambuj Singh
+• Ambuj Singh, PhD

 Founder & Board Member, Acelot; UCSB Professor, Department of Computer Science, Biomolecular Science and Engineering

-• David Bleakman
+• David Bleakman, PhD

 President, Drug Discovery Psychogenics; Former CSO, Eli Lilly Neuroscience; Former CSO, Redpin Therapeutics

-• Andrew Perlman
+• Andrew Perlman, MD, PhD

 Co-founder & Managing Director, X37; Former EVP, Tularik; Former CEO, Innate Immune; Former Director of Clinical Development, Genentech

-• Mike Kavanaugh
+• Mike Kavanaugh, MD, PhD

 CSO, Cytomx; Former CSO, Five Prime Therapeutics; Former VP, Novartis Vaccines & Diagnostics